Antalya

 Yivliminare Mosque

-Not far from the Yivliminare Mosque, there is a statue of the first Seljuk conqueror of Antalya in 1207, the Seljuk Sultan Gıyaseddin Keyhüsrev I.
+Not far from the Yivliminare Mosque, you will see a statue of the first Seljuk conqueror of Antalya in 1207, the Seljuk Sultan Gıyaseddin Keyhüsrev I.

 Sultan Gıyaseddin Keyhüsrev I